American Lion (book): Publication and sales

 Prior to the publication of American Lion, Pulitzer Prize-winning author and historian Daniel Feller read the manuscript and fielded questions from Meacham about the work.
 Historians Walter Isaacson and Doris Kearns Goodwin also read the manuscript, and different sections of it were reviewed in advance of publication by such historians and scholars as Catherine Allgor, H. W. Brands, Andrew Burstein, Mark Cheathem, Donald B. Cole, William W. Freehling, Richard Latner, John F. Marszalek, and Matthew Warshauer.
 Meacham's book was published within five years of the release of several books about Andrew Jackson by such authors as Sean Wilentz, Daniel Walker Howe and Andrew Burstein.
 Robert Roper, an author who reviewed American Lion for the Los Angeles Times, said Meacham's book did not contest the portrayals of Jackson presented in those books, but rather it "selectively enriches that version with graceful new readings of some formerly overlooked primary materials".
-American Lion debuted at #2 on The New York Times bestseller's list, and remained on the list for more than six months.
+American Lion debuted at #2 on The New York Times bestsellers list, and remained on the list for more than six months.
 According to Publishers Weekly, American Lion sold 463,678 copies domestically in the calendar year 2018.
 Following the book's publication, Meacham was named to the board of directors of the Hermitage, and was also named a trustee of the Andrew Jackson Foundation.
 An audiobook version of American Lion, narrated by Richard McGonagle, was released by Random House Audio on November 11, 2008.